 through our payment partner with VISA, MASTERCARD, AMERICAN EXPRESS, DISCOVER, BANK AND CHECK.

 Q: Do you offer special Bundle pricing?

 A: Yes.
-If you wish to purchase more than one title, a special bundle price may be available to you.
-EMAIL the office and tell them which titles you want to buy and they'll let you what your best bundle price would be.
+If you wish to purchase more than one title, a special bundle price will be available to you.
+EMAIL the office and tell them which titles you want to buy and they'll tell you what your best bundle price would be.
 Our bundle offers include a discount that increases with additional packages.

 Q: Can you review the Gold Collection Bonuses?

 BLAZON WEBSITE: Armorial Gold has a special Blazons website accessed by password.
-Blazons are heraldic Descriptions of Coats of Arms.
-The database is searchable by surname and includes some 62,000+ blazons.
+Blazons are heraldic descriptions of Coats of Arms.
+The database is searchable by surname or content and includes some 62,000+ blazons.
 It features blazons from England, Scotland, Ireland and Wales.
-It is the largest English searchable blazon site on the internet.
+It is the largest English searchable blazon site on the Internet.
 As a special Bonus, Armorial Gold Collection members get free full access.
 Currently we are also offering all members limited access.
 It’s a wonderful feature!

 THE TARTAN WEBSITE: The Armorial Gold Tartan site features over 500 high resolution Tartans in Jpeg format, scanned from actual cloth.
 You can download them as you need them.
 Scottish Clan tartans, Scottish District & Special tartans, and Canadian Provincial tartans.
 These tartans make fantastic backgrounds for heraldry and craft projects.

 Q: How can we make money using Armorial Gold art?